DuroStar vs Westinghouse

 Westinghouse

 Westinghouse has a clear lead in our scoring dataset, with DuroStar close behind.
-The edge comes mainly from broader catalog depth and better value scoring.
+The edge comes mainly from broader catalog depth and higher reliability-tier positioning.
 Choose Westinghouse if you want broader model variety within one lineup.
 Choose DuroStar if you are optimizing for a specific model match, budget, or feature mix.

 Expert Analysis